vEnhance/web.evanchen.cc/input/olympiad.md

   for the Taiwan IMO selection and training camps.
   It is updated occasionally as I add entries.

+- <b>EXCL 2023: Thoughts and Q/A on math olympiad coaching</b> {{ handout_link_src("EXCL-2023-11-04-slides") }}
+  Slides from a talk I gave in November 2023 about experiences with coaching students for math olympiads.

 - <b>How to annoy Evan with LaTeX</b> {{ handout_link_src("LaTeXPetPeeve") }}
   A list of pet peeves in LaTeX.
   See also [Evan's LaTeX style guide](latex-style-guide.html).